 Based on the study data available to date, there is no value in antacid therapy (such as PPI) for the treatment of IPF.
-Irrespective thereof, a guideline-directed medical therapy of gastroesophageal reflux disease is clearly indicated for IFP patients.
+Irrespective thereof, a guideline-directed medical therapy for gastroesophageal reflux disease is clearly indicated for IPF patients.